-We process and ship permit orders as promptly as possible however delivery times can vary greatly dependent on demand at the time of purchase.
+We process and ship permit orders as promptly as possible however delivery times can vary greatly depending on demand at the time of purchase.
 Peak order times are between the middle of October and the end of November when delivery times can be as much as 30 days.
 We will endeavor to keep you informed of likely delays at the time of purchase and of course we will do very our best to get your permit to you before the snow arrives.

 Seasonal and Classic permit orders from December 2 onwards are processed and delivered within one to two weeks but you will receive a temporary permit via email which is valid for the two weeks or until your permit arrives in the mail, whichever takes place first.

 Multi-Day permits are delivered directly to your inbox once your order is processed and must be printed and displayed on your sled in compliance with the Motorized Snow Vehicles Act.

 Your permit will be sent per the address you provided and contained in your order confirmation email, if you have not received your permit within the period specified in your order confirmation please contact please contact us at: [email protected]